 Pushing on skills to address the current and future challenges: Learning solutions and trends across economic sectors

-Europe is currently facing, among other challenges, the dual transition of its economy and society towards digitalization and sustainability.
+Europe is currently facing, among other challenges, the dual transition of its economy and society towards digitalisation and sustainability.
 At the same time, a skills gap has been identified across countries and generations.
-In particular, professionals and workers in several sectors (like construction and building, manufacturing, etc.) are not yet fully equipped to manage and support these complex transitions.
-Given the importance of this issue on the European agenda, the workshop will focus on skills, training methodologies, solutions, and emerging trends.
-The workshop is founded on the strong belief that investing in skills—both their delivery and acquisition—is one of the most powerful tools to tackle the major challenges ahead, with direct impact on the economy and, of course, society as a whole.
+In particular, professionals and workers in several sectors — such as construction, building, and manufacturing — are not yet fully equipped to manage and support these complex transitions.
+Given the importance of this issue on the European agenda, the workshop focused on skills, training methodologies, solutions, and emerging trends.
+It was founded on the strong belief that investing in skills — both their delivery and acquisition — is one of the most powerful tools to tackle the major challenges ahead, with a direct impact on the economy and society as a whole.

-Young generations, more than ever, can benefit from innovative approaches and tools that enhance engagement and knowledge retention.
-For the first time, the workshop will showcase a hybrid learning environment, where traditional classroom settings are combined with virtual reality–based modules.
-The initiative is equally relevant for adults.
+Young generations, more than ever, benefited from innovative approaches and tools that enhanced engagement and knowledge retention.
+For the first time, the workshop showcased a hybrid learning environment, where traditional classroom settings were combined with virtual reality–based modules.
+The initiative proved equally relevant for adults.
 Today’s professionals and workforce face constant challenges, making continued investment in upskilling and reskilling essential.
-Since the job market can be demanding, preparedness is key.
-The workshop will highlight successful examples from the construction and building sector, demonstrating that new competencies can be acquired effectively even with limited time available.
+Since the job market is demanding, preparedness remains key.
+The workshop highlighted successful examples from the construction and building sector, demonstrating that new competencies can be acquired effectively even with limited time available.